 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using ferumoxytol while you are pregnant.
-It is not known if ferumoxytol is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while using ferumoxytol.

 Possible side effects of ferumoxytol:

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur: